Vision and measures

 Nature

 Wetlands play a valuable role in buffering and storing water.
 However, the water quality must be good.
 Restoring and using seepage water is important for nature that thrives in poor conditions.
-Healthy soil helps to capture rainwater and makes nature areas more resistant to climate change.
+Healthy soil helps to capture rainwater and makes nature areas more resilient to climate change.
 Strong connections between nature areas, with attention to dry landscapes and their biodiversity, ensure that plants, birds, reptiles, and insects can expand and strengthen their habitats.

 Urban area